Categories

 The restitution of “aryanized” art in Austria has been a long process, and is still ongoing.
 In May 1945 about 7,000 paintings and drawings were returned to Jewish organizations, but not to individuals.
 In post-war Austria, the responsible department for the restitution of expropriated artwork was the Federal Office for the Protection of Monuments.
 There was no automatic restitution of property, rather former owners had to assert their claims in accordance with relevant restitution laws before the restitution authorities.
 For property which remained unclaimed two Artistic and Cultural Assets Settlement Acts were passed in 1969 and 1986.
 These acts created the opportunity to retrieve artworks which were kept in the custody of the Federal Office for the Protection of Monuments or were owned by the Republic of Austria and the owner of which could not be identified.
 In 1995 those works of art which had still not been able to be restituted were transferred into the ownership of the Federation of Jewish Communities in Austria.
 The following year Christie’s auction house auctioned these objects of art in Mauerbach for the benefit of the victims of the NS regime.

-[For a more in-depth analysis of Austria’s legislation on art restitution after World War Two, please see: https://www.kunstdatenbank.at/the-austrian-legislation-on-art-restitution-after-world-war-two]
+For a more in-depth analysis of Austria’s legislation on art restitution after World War Two, please here.

 In December 1998 a new federal law (Bundesgesetz zur Rückgabe von Kunstgegenständen aus den Österreichischen Bundesmuseen und Sammlungen) was passed that provided for the investigations of stolen artworks in Austria’s federal museums.
 In April 1999, the City of Vienna issued a similar regulation on the restitution of seized objects of art.
 Since then all provincial states followed suit.
 In 2009, the art restitution law was updated and improved.
 According to the Law, three groups of art and cultural objects can be restituted: